joysmith/c-/1 basic.md

 ### 13. Initializing Variables<a id="019"></a>

 Why we write f/F or l/L after value as suffix ?
-To force compiler to take as long or float we write f/F or l/L at the end of value in uppercase or lowercase
+To force compiler to take as long or float, we write f/F or l/L at the end of value in uppercase or lowercase

 ```cpp